Combining Multi-Objective Bayesian Optimization with Reinforcement Learning for TinyML: Evaluation

 \subsection{Robustness and Hyperparameter Selection}

-Our proposed ARS sampling strategy can be configured with a number of hyperparameters that affect the behavior of the ARS algorithm, see Alg.~\ref{alg:nn_ars}.
-The quality of the results obtained by our algorithm can vary depending on the parameterization, see Fig.~\ref{fig:abl}: In general, choosing a learning rate of $1e^{-3}$, an exploration noise of $1e^{-2}$, a top-$k$ selection rate of $1\%$, a number of sampling directions between $400$ and $3000$, and a rollout horizon of $4$ yielded the best results.
-In the following, we want to further discuss the impact of key hyperparameters, i.e., the number of sampling directions $N$, the top-$k$ percentage of directions selected for policy updates, and the number of steps $H$ taken for each episode (rollout horizon), to provide a broader understanding of their effects.
+Our proposed ARS sampling strategy can be configured with different hyperparameters that affect the behavior of the ARS algorithm, see Alg.~\ref{alg:nn_ars} for a complete listing.
+The most important are (a) the sampling directions $N$, (b) the top-$k$ selection rate, and (c) the rollout horizon $H$.
+Both the optimization progress and the quality of explored solutions obtained by our algorithm can vary depending on their parameterization, see Fig.~\ref{fig:abl}: In general, a top-$k$ selection rate of $1\%$, a number of sampling directions around $3000$, and a rollout horizon of $4$ yielded the best results.
+In the following, we want to further discuss the impact of these key hyperparameters, to provide a better understanding of their effects.

-First, especially for complex optimization problems with a high-dimensional parameter space, a high number of sampling directions significantly improved the hypervolume that our ARS-based sampling strategy was able to achieve, compared to a low number of directions, which often resulted in a below-average performance, see Fig.~\ref{fig:abl_daliac_directions}.
-However, we also found, that it is not feasible to increase the number of directions indefinitely to support more and more complex problems, as this also significantly increases the time required to train the ARS policies and the memory consumption of our algorithm.
-We found that the exact number of sampling directions which is required to obtain a competitive result is highly correlated with the complexity of the underlying optimization problem.
-Second, when increasing the top-$k$ percentage of sampling directions selected by ARS to perform policy updates, we observed that only selecting a small subset of $1\%$ of the sampled directions to perform policy updates improved the hypervolume achieved by ARS compared to using larger subsets, see Fig.~\ref{fig:abl_daliac_topk}.
-Our observation is thus consistent with \cite{mania2018ars}'s argument for introducing the hyperparameter as part of ARS.
+First, especially for complex optimization problems with a high-dimensional parameter space, a high number of sampling directions significantly improved the Hypervolume that our ARS-based sampling strategy was able to achieve, compared to a low number of directions, which often resulted in a below-average performance, see Fig.~\ref{fig:abl_daliac_directions}.
+However, we found, that it is not feasible to increase the number of directions indefinitely to support more and more complex problems, as this also significantly increases the time required to train the ARS policies and the memory requirements of our algorithm.
+Instead, it should be noted that the exact number of sampling directions required to obtain a competitive result is highly correlated with the complexity of the underlying optimization problem.

+Second, when increasing the top-$k$ percentage of sampling directions selected by ARS to perform policy updates, we observed that only selecting a small subset of $1\%$ of the sampled directions to perform policy updates improved the Hypervolume achieved by ARS compared to using larger subsets, see Fig.~\ref{fig:abl_daliac_topk}.
+Our observation is thus consistent with \citet{mania2018ars}'s argument for introducing the hyperparameter as part of ARS.
 The authors point out that including all observed rewards in the parameter update can be detrimental to performance because outliers can easily introduce bias.